 In the three weeks since the Transportation Security Administration began its new scanner/pat-down procedures, hundreds of people in fact have protested.
 Some have reported to consumer agencies and the American Civil Liberties Union that they’ve been touched aggressively in the genital area.
 Others have reported inappropriate commentary about their physiques.

 Fair question: Is all this worth it?
 What price in dignity and privacy are we willing to pay for the illusion of safety?
-It’s not as though flying is a delightful experience without
+It’s not as though flying is a delightful experience without the sexual harassment.

 This Thanksgiving Eve, some number of unhappy travelers are planning to demonstrate their opposition to TSA's expanded powers by protesting at security check-in or by boycotting travel altogether.
 Reassurances from TSA, meanwhile, are less than edifying.